Maria Sykes

 We’ve shared before why grief isn’t something to “get over”, but has many different stages and facets.
 You realize that you will never stop missing your parent, and their absence will be more obvious some days than others.
 But you eventually learn to cope with your loss and keep moving forward.

-If, however, you or someone you love is experiencing a severe grief that doesn’t seem to fluctuate or ebb over a period of months or years, you should speak to a medical care provider about persistent complex bereavement disorder, a mental health condition in which grief interrupts your ability to function for a long period of time.
+If, however, you or someone you love is experiencing severe grief that doesn’t seem to fluctuate or ebb over a period of months or years, you should speak to a medical care provider about persistent complex bereavement disorder, a mental health condition in which grief interrupts your ability to function for a long period of time.

 5. Holidays Have Changed

+Most of us inherit the significance of special days from our parents.
+They were the first people in our lives to teach us how to celebrate life’s milestones.
 Without them, holidays and special occasions over the years can make you feel lonely, melancholy, and hollow.
 But as time goes on, you will learn to create new meaning for those special days.

 6. You Learn to Accept Their Flaws

+When you were young, you looked up to your parents and trusted them completely.
+But with maturity came the realization that they were people, just like you, and they were trying their best to care for you in a complicated world.
 No matter what your relationship with your parent was like, once they’re gone, you find yourself coming to terms with their flaws and mistakes.
 You see them in a new light, and you learn to forgive the times they fell short.

 7. Your Emotions Become More Complicated

 Grief is an experience, not a feeling, and it is made up of many complicated and often conflicting emotions.
 You can feel sadness, guilt, anger, fear, relief, and numbness all within the space of a few minutes (2).
+Don’t shy away from your negative emotions.
+They are all a part of healing in a healthy way.

 8. Your Relationship with Your Siblings Changes

+Every family unit has a unique dynamic, held in place by each member.
+Whether you have a blended family, a separated family, or anything else, you’ll notice that losing a parent can be a catalyst for change between you and your siblings.
 For some families, the shock of grief can cause friction and conflict between brothers and sisters.
-For others, a loss in the family can actually lead to healing of broken relationships.
+For others, a loss in the family can actually lead to the healing of broken relationships.
 Don’t undervalue the bonds you have with your remaining loved ones.
 If you can, commit to checking in on one another.

 9. You Catch Yourself Trying to Call Them